Laserbeam31/bts-broadcast-baluns/broadcast_balun_operation+spoofing.md

 ===============================================================================

 The BTS Broadcast baluns convert HDMI signals to multicast IP data for transmission over Ethernet networks.
-Being IP, they can go through netork switches with no problems (unlike traditional passive "HDMI over Cat5" baluns, which only change the physical transmission medium, rather than re-encoding the signals to follow a totally different standard).
+Being IP, they can go through network switches with no problems (unlike traditional passive "HDMI over Cat5" baluns, which only change the physical transmission medium, rather than re-encoding the signals to follow a totally different standard).

-Due to being multicast with regards to their mode of operation, theses baluns MUST be used on an isolated switch or VLAN.
+Owing to being multicast with regards to their mode of operation, these baluns MUST be used on an isolated switch or VLAN.

 The broadcast baluns use the unchangeable multicast address 226.2.2.2 for transmission of video